Ambrevar/dotfiles/README.md

 Scripts
 -------

 * All scripts take a strong point at being POSIX.
-However, there is not POSIX way (at least to my knowledge) to execute a shell function on the result of a 'find'.
-One ugly way would be to execute 'sh -c' and write the code as argument, which is really unmaintainable.
-Another way is to do the same but to fetch the code into a variable, which could be done from another file.
-This is rather ugly and expansion is hard to control.
+However, there is no POSIX way (at least to my knowledge) to execute a shell function on the result of a 'find'.
+Neither 'find' nor 'xargs' can execute shell functions.
+One solution to this would be to call an external script, but then we lose all global variables.
 For now we assume no input file has newline, which is quite a strong assumption and not safe at all.

 URxvt
 -----